Skip to main content

 A color-correcting palette is an excellent addition to a makeup arsenal, particularly if you’re also looking to conceal under-eye circles and dark spots.
 Unfortunately, a lot of them contain ingredients that aren’t as skin-friendly, which is why we recommend a rosacea-friendly option, like Kiki Milano Color Correct Concealer Palette.

-Everyone’s skin is different, and figuring out what works for you can take some trial and error.
+Everyone's skin is different, and figuring out what works for you can take some trial and error.
 Whether you prefer higher-end products or more affordable drugstore finds, there’s a foundation out there that works for you—especially if you layer it on top of a color corrector for maximum impact.
-These blendable, multi-tasking products are great for soothing your skin, covering redness, and providing buildable coverage:
+These blendable, multi-tasking products are great for helping to cover redness and provide buildable coverage:

 • Light coverage